 After we receive your application, we ask you to send us one piece of work that you feel accurately reflects your abilities and interests.
 This should be work you've done during the normal course of your studies and already marked by a teacher.
 We recommend you keep a copy for your own reference as we may discuss it at interview.

 We publish full guidelines on written work in the Current Applicants section on 20 September each year.

-If we invite you for interview in Cambridge, these take place in late November or early December.
-You have two interviews: one with human geography specialists and the other with physical geography specialists.
+If we invite you for interviews, these usually take place in early December.
+Those invited for Cambridge interviews are normally interviewed for 35-50 minutes in total.
+At Christ’s, we usually split the time into two interviews with academics in Geography; one with human geography specialists and the other with physical geography specialists.

 Read the information and watch the short films on Cambridge admissions interviews for an idea of what to expect when you come.
 We also hold interviews in various locations overseas for international students.